liu-qilong/liu-qilong.github.io/contents/blog/latexdiff-best-practice.md

   x: "https://x.com/liu_qi_long/status/1846449869051064390"
 ---

-# Best practices for marking changes of LaTeX documents
+# latexdiff: mark changes of LaTeX documents

 When submitting academic manuscript, it's usually mandatory to submit the marked changes for revisions/resubmissions.
 Word is particularly handy in this regard.
 But if your manuscript is consists of lots math formula, e.g. in the field of deep learning, $\LaTeX$ is a more common choice.
 In this case, `latexdiff` is the go-to choice for generating the document with marked changes.